 THAILAND Reasonable arm's-length service fees payable by the insurer are permitted.
-The payment shall not tie to the premiums received from the insurer as it might raise questions on whether the start-up is an insurance intermediary without a proper license.
+The payment shall not tie to the premiums received from the insurer as it might raise questions on whether the start-up is an insurance intermediary without a proper license (if it appears that such start-up performs insurance brokerage activities).
 Profit sharing with the insurer may be problematic for the same reason as paying service fees tied to premiums received.
-No specific restriction on the form of remuneration offered to the insurtech start-up exists.
+VIETNAM No specific restriction on the form of remuneration offered to the insurtech start-up exists.
 However, the insurer must be able to allocate such remuneration properly to one of the permitted types of expenses provided by the law for an insurer.
 Otherwise, such remuneration may not be recognized as deductible expenses for local tax purposes.

-Intellectual Property
+Intellectual property